-- 13.1. a complaint is made anonymously - 13.2. the complaint is outside the time limit

-13.3. the complaint is trivial, frivolous, vexatious or made in bad faith/an abuse of process; or having regard to all the circumstances further investigation of the matter (or intervention) is unnecessary.
+- a) A complaint is made anonymously; - b) The complaint is outside the time limit; - c) The complaint is trivial, frivolous, vexatious or made in bad faith/an abuse of process; or having regard to all the circumstances further investigation of the matter (or intervention) is unnecessary.
 Trivial complaints involve allegations that are of such a minor nature that proceeding with an intervention is not in the public interest.
 A frivolous complaint contains allegations that are not a breach of this policy.
 A complaint is vexatious when the complaint has been the subject of a decision by an alternate complaint process that considered the human rights allegations, a reasonable offer to remedy the complaint was rejected by the complainant and/or the complaint was filed to annoy, embarrass or harass the respondent.
-Complaints are an abuse of process/made in bad faith when an adequate remedy already exists or the complainant is engaging in improper action - fraud, deception, intentional misrepresentation - or is motivated to file out of malice or vindictiveness
+Complaints are an abuse of process/made in bad faith when an adequate remedy already exists or the complainant is engaging in improper action fraud, deception, intentional misrepresentation or is motivated to file out of malice or vindictiveness;

-13.4.
-As this complaints procedure is a mechanism for alternative dispute resolution, an investigation may be terminated if either party to the complaint retains legal counsel13.5.
-Residents and service recipients may be required to exhaust any other avenues of appeal which are reasonably available prior to making a complaint under this policy
+- d) As this complaints procedure is a mechanism for alternative dispute resolution, an investigation may be terminated if either party to the complaint retains legal counsel; and - Residents and service recipients may be required to exhaust any other avenues of appeal which are reasonably available prior to making a complaint under this policy.

-14. Complaints Involving Senior Management: A complaint made to Human Resources by or about the direct personal behaviour of the General Managers and Directors must be in writing, signed by the complainant.
-Where necessary and appropriate, Human Resources may assist in drafting the complaint.
+14. Complaints Involving General Managers and Senior Management

+For complaints made to Human Resources by or about the direct personal behaviour of the General Managers and Directors, Human Resources may assist in drafting the complaint.
-14.1.
-Human Resources will assess the merits of the complaint in consultation with the Chief Executive Officer to determine whether to retain an external consultant.

-14.2.
-The scope of the external consultant's authority to investigate and/or attempt to settle the complaint, to speak with anyone, examine any documents and enter any work location relevant to the complaint for the purposes of investigation or settlement will be set out in the terms of the contract.

-14.3.
-Final decisions about complaints involving senior management will be made by the Chief Executive Officer in consultation with others, (e.g., Human Resources, Legal Counsel), as necessary.
-The Chief Executive Officer will review the final report and any comments received before making any decision on the matter.
-The Chief Executive Officer, in consultation with Legal Services may approve, change or reject any proposed terms of settlement or recommended corrective action.
+- a) Human Resources will assess the merits of the complaint in consultation with the CEO to determine whether to retain an external consultant. - b) The scope of the external consultant's authority to investigate and/or attempt to settle the complaint, to speak with anyone, examine any documents and enter any work location relevant to the complaint for the purposes of investigation or settlement will be set out in the terms of the contract. - c) Final decisions about complaints involving senior management will be made by the CEO in consultation with others, (e.g., Human Resources, City Legal), as necessary.
+The CEO will review the final report and any comments received before making any decision on the matter.
+The CEO, in consultation with City Legal may approve, change or reject any proposed terms of settlement or recommended corrective action.

-15. Complaints Involving Third Party Contractors: Complaints of harassment and/or discrimination related to third party contracted services may be made to management and/or to the department responsible for the contracted service.
-All Board contracted services are required to have internal harassment and/or discrimination dispute resolution processes, consistent with the Board's process and as mandated by provincial legislation.
+15. Complaints Involving Third Party Contractors

+Complaints of harassment and/or discrimination related to third party contracted services may be made to management and/or to the Department/Division Head or designate responsible for the contracted service.
+All contracted services are required to have internal harassment and/or discrimination dispute resolution processes, consistent with the Exhibition Place's process and as mandated by provincial legislation.

-16. Complaints Involving Staff of Human Resources: Complaints of discrimination and/or harassment made by or regarding the direct personal behaviour of Human Resources staff may be handled by a qualified external consultant at the discretion of the Chief Executive Officer.
+16. Complaints Involving Staff of Human Resources

+Complaints of discrimination and/or harassment made by or regarding the direct personal behaviour of Human Resources staff may be handled by a qualified external consultant at the discretion of the CEO.